Skip to Content

 The history of The Butchart Gardens is quite interesting and full of girl power!

-They enjoyed the gardens privately and invited people from all over the world to see the gardens for themselves.
+The Butcharts enjoyed the gardens privately and invited people from all over the world to see the gardens for themselves.

 The Butchart Gardens, a National Historic Site of Canada, now gets more than 1 million visitors each year.

-The Sunken Garden in Victoria, BC
+The Sunken Garden

-When we entered the Gardens, we were transported to another time.
+When we entered the Gardens, we were transported to another time!
 Even the courtyard was laid out very nicely.
 We grabbed a map and they had a general route that we could follow.

 After hearing the history of The Butchart Gardens, my husband and I decided to tour the gardens in order of history.
-We walked toward the Sunken Garden first.

 Sunken Garden at The Butchart Gardens in Victoria, BC